 Anthony “Simon” Turner has a standing date with a needle.
 And he couldn’t be more excited about it.

-Since 2013, Turner has visited UCHealth Garth Englund Blood Donation Center a total of 71 times to give up his platelets, plasma and red blood cells, doing his part to replenish northern Colorado’s much needed stores.
+Since 2013, Turner has visited UCHealth Garth Englund Blood Donation Center a total of 71 times (as of June 2019 when this article was first published) to give up his platelets, plasma and red blood cells, doing his part to replenish northern Colorado’s much needed stores.

 Turner’s ultimate number may end up someday being a record, but that’s not the point.
 Because of his consistency, his community is healthier.

 “The reason I’m so passionate about it is because I understand the biology of how important this is,” Turner said.
 “Especially for transplant patients and cancer patients.”